After Applying Medical Restraints To A Combative Patient You Should Know These 7 Legal Pitfalls — Avoid Costly Lawsuits Now

 Q: What if the patient refuses to let me check vitals?

 A: Explain why the checks are necessary for their safety.
-If they continue to resist, document the refusal, notify a supervisor, and consider alternative monitoring methods (e.g., a pulse oximeter on a finger) Worth keeping that in mind..
+If they continue to resist, document the refusal, notify a supervisor, and consider alternative monitoring methods (e.g., a pulse oximeter on a finger).

 Q: Can I use restraints on a patient with a known allergy to latex?

 A: Never.
 Choose a non‑latex alternative and note the allergy in the chart.
-Using the wrong material can trigger an anaphylactic reaction—something you definitely don’t want while the patient is already stressed Simple as that..
+Using the wrong material can trigger an anaphylactic reaction—something you definitely don’t want while the patient is already stressed That's the part that actually makes a difference..

 Q: Who is legally allowed to apply a restraint?

 A: Typically a licensed nurse, physician, or trained EMT.
-Some facilities allow a certified nursing assistant to assist, but they must be supervised by a qualified professional No workaround needed..
+Some facilities allow a certified nursing assistant to assist, but they must be supervised by a qualified professional And that's really what it comes down to..

 Q: When is it appropriate to switch from a mechanical to a chemical restraint?

 A: If the patient remains combative despite safe mechanical restraint and verbal de‑escalation, a physician may order a short‑acting sedative.
-Always document the rationale and monitor for sedation side effects.
+Always document the rationale and monitor for sedation side effects Worth keeping that in mind.
+And it works..

 Restraints are never a first‑line solution, but when they’re unavoidable, the work doesn’t stop at the click of a buckle.
 The real test is what you do in those next minutes and hours—monitor, communicate, and document with precision.